Early Wednesday: Gunfire Near Lake Street

 Wednesday Afternoon: Man Killed on Cedar Avenue

 Around 1 p.m.
 Wednesday, officers responded to another shooting near Cedar Avenue South and South 17th Avenue.
-A man in his 30s was found on the street with a gunshot wound.
+A man, now identified as 34-year-old Tiago Antonio Gilbert, was found on the street with a gunshot wound.
 He was pronounced dead at the scene and authorities said one of the rounds fired struck an SUV and narrowly missed an infant and toddler who were strapped into child seats.
 The bullet passed just under their legs, highlighting the extreme risk to bystanders, police said.

 Wednesday Afternoon: Gunfire on Harriet Avenue